 17 Mar We Are Visible: Mackenzie Harris Shares Her Learning Journey

-Makenzie Harris is a sophomore at Visible Music College Dallas working toward a Bachelor of Arts in Modern Music / Worship Leadership.
-She created a list of things she’s been learning as a student attending Visible Music College at the Dallas Location.
+Makenzie Harris is a sophomore at Visible Music College working toward a Bachelor of Arts in Modern Music / Worship Leadership.
+She created a list of things she’s been learning as a student attending Visible Music College.

 Mackenzie Harris’s Journey